 DNV is a global company, but its head office is by the sea at Høvik, outside Oslo.
 When you are new to working life, it can be daunting to know that you are contributing to an invisible global safety network, but for Ingelin and Emil there is nothing they would rather do.
 They both feel that helping to safeguard life, property and the environment in a world of constant climate change and digital developments is an exciting privilege.

-“Those who settle in best are probably those who share DNV’s values.
+“Those who settle in best are probably those who share DNV’s purpose.
 Safeguarding life, property and the environment is something that I’m also interested in personally,” says Emil.

 “The best thing about working for DNV is that I can take part in something important.
 I have competent, good people around me and can develop both personally and professionally.
 It’s quite impressive to be able to say that I help to safeguard the future of the world,” concludes Emil.